 I was immediately blown away by the PlayStation’s graphics and potential.
-Every new game I picked up was better than the last, and it was exciting to watch how much video games were starting to push the limits of storytelling and depth.
-I’ve long said that I like gaming because the great stories are like interactive books.
-That mindset was born in the PlayStation era.
-Here are my top 10 favorite games on the PS1.
+Every new game I played was better than the last, and it was an exciting time to see how much video games were starting to push the limits of storytelling and depth.
+I’ve long said that I like gaming because the stories are like interactive books.
+That mindset was really born in the PlayStation era.

 1. Metal Gear Solid